Muhliscm/Muhliscm/README.md

 ### Hello Guys, I am Muhlis 👋
-I am self Full Stack Devolepr and Cotributor mainly focus on Data Science And Machine learning
+I am Full Stack Devolepr and Cotributor mainly focus on Data Science And Machine learning

 You can find my personal works in this git.